 Move up to Olympic distance on three training sessions a week

-    Check out our advice if you’re planning on moving up from sprint distance but pushed for time
+Check out our advice if you’re planning on moving up to Olympic-distance triathlons, from sprint distance, but pushed for time

 Do you have an eye on Olympic distance but can only fit in three training sessions a week?
 Don’t despair – it can be done but you'll have to train smart, says Joe Beer…

 That amount of time can still be very effective.
 Only training for three days does mean you have four to recover, but you’ll be putting several disciplines back to back, ideally tackling every sport in every training day.
 My ideas are:

 Look at ways to combine sessions so that you’re time-efficient, using one training block to get two or even three sports achieved.
 For example, you could combine swim, bike and run sessions at the gym: swim 40mins; gym; bike 40-60 mins; run 20-30mins on treadmill.

 Use one day to ride your race bike.
 This may be on the turbo in winter (e.g. 40-60min) and outdoors as light and weather allow in the spring (e.g. local routes that match your intended race terrain).
 If you live near a pool, then you could always use an evening session to run to the pool, swim, run back and finish on the turbo using your race bike set-up.